tyconsulting/CloudNaming-Module/docs/GetCloudResourceName.md

 ```

 ## DESCRIPTION
-Generate cloud resource names based on pre-defined naming standard.
+Generate cloud resource names based on predefined naming standard.
 Output is a deserialized Json payload.
 You can use ConvertFrom-Json cmdlet to convert the output into an object or an array of objects

-## EXAMPLES

 ## EXAMPLES